cirosantilli/linux-cheat/xargs.md

     find . -iname '*.md' | xargs -I'{}' xterm -e aspell -c '{}'

-#applications
+#Applications

 Find and replace in files found with perl regex:

     find . -type f | xargs perl -pie 's/a/A/g'

-##find files whose path differ from other files only by case
+##Find files whose path differ from other files only by case

 Useful when copying from Linux to a system that does not accept files that differ only by case (Mac OS X and Windows)